 Where it is not reasonably practicable to schedule work for after 6am or before 10pm, minimise the risk.
 For example:

-schedule non-urgent tasks during the day and only do essential tasks overnight (e.g. a veterinary hospital provides emergency care overnight but delays non-urgent tasks such as paperwork or scheduled care to day shifts)
+schedule high risk and non-urgent tasks during the day and only do essential tasks overnight (e.g. a veterinary hospital provides emergency care overnight but delays non-urgent tasks such as paperwork or scheduled care to day shifts)

 don’t roster workers for more than three successive night shifts